-Portfolio of assignments (homework) to be solved during the semester, reports of the field work, and a short written test at the end of the semester.
+Examination: Portfolio Examination: Homework to be solved during the semester including reports of the field work (60%), and a short written test at the end of the semester (40%).

 Basic knowledge in programming (MATLAB) at the level of the module 3.1 "Computing in Geosciences".